sarahesbie/womens-digital-literacy-workshop/README.md

 # Women's Digital Literacy Workshop Website

-This website was built as part of a demonstration of how to design, develop and deploy a website from scratch, using HTML and free online services.
+This website was built as part of a demonstration of how to design, develop and deploy a website from scratch, using HTML, CSS, VS Code, Github and Netlify.
 This site was built in half an hour on the 4th of December, 2019.

 ## Want to build your own site?